simplex-chat/simplex-chat/blog/20240314-simplex-chat-v5-6-quantum-resistance-signal-double-ratchet-algorithm.md

 DJB role for cryptography and open-source goes beyond this case – many cryptographic algorithms that are considered to be the most advanced, and many of which we use in SimpleX Chat, were designed and developed by him:

-- Ed25519 cryptographic signature algorithms we use to authorize commands to the servers (and soon will only be used to authorize recipients' commands, while senders' commands will switch to use authenticators based on NaCL cryptobox to provide deniability in all protocol layers, not only in end-to-end encryption layer).
+- Ed25519 cryptographic signature algorithm we use to authorize commands to the servers.
 - NaCL library with cryptobox and secretbox constructions that combine X25519 Diffie-Hellman key agreement with Salsa20 encryption and Poly1305 authentication.
 We use cryptobox to encrypt messages in two of three encryption layers and secretbox to encrypt files.
 - Streamlined NTRU Prime algorithm for quantum resistant key agreement that we used in the protocol for linking mobile app with desktop, and now added to Signal double ratchet algorithm, as explained below.